-- When they receive the signal that their environment is presently dangerous, ‘most of the caterpillars systems shut down partially, and they enter a state similar to anabiosis.
+- When they receive the signal that their environment is dangerous, ‘most of the caterpillar systems shut down partially and enter a state similar to anabiosis.
 This process is called diapause.

-- Diapause is similar to hibernation of warm-blooded animals – all the metabolic processes become extremely slow in order to conserve energy.
+- Diapause is similar to hibernation of warm-blooded animals – all the metabolic processes become extremely slow to conserve energy.

-- This means the animals do not need food until the danger is past.
+- This means the animals do not need food until the danger passes.

 Morpho butterfly wings have a unique structure.

 The morpho butterfly wings are very light, hydrophobic, and sturdy at the same time.

 - Together with their ability to interact with light, they greatly interest researchers specializing in optics.